metacpan/metacpan-cpan-extracted/distros/H/Hustle-Table/README.md

     );
 ```

-In any case,`matcher` and `value` are the only items which must be defined.
+In any case,`matcher` and `value` are the only items which must be defined
+for subroutine and regex matchers.
+String matching will need the `type` also
+specified.

 ## Default Matcher

 Each list has a default matcher that will unconditionally match the input.
 This
 entry is specified by using `undef` as the matcher when adding an entry.
-When
-set this way only the array format can be used.

 To make it more explicit, the it can also be changed via the `set_default`
 method.

-The default value of the 'default' entry is undef
+The default `value` of the 'default' entry is undef

 # PREPARING A DISPATCHER